junxit/us-congress-bills-112/bill.md

     - **(C)** by redesignating subparagraph (E) as subparagraph (F);
     - **(D)** by inserting after subparagraph (D) the following:
-      > - **(E)** *Statutorily mandated reports of abuse or neglect* Nothing in this section prohibits a grantee or subgrantee from reporting suspected abuse or neglect, as those terms are defined by law, where specifically mandated by the State or tribe involved.
+      > - **(E)** *Statutorily mandated reports of abuse or neglect* Nothing in this section prohibits a grantee or subgrantee from reporting suspected abuse or neglect, as those terms are defined and specifically mandated by the State or tribe involved.

     - **(E)** by inserting after subparagraph (F), as redesignated, the following:
       > - **(G)** *Confidentiality assessment and assurances* Grantees and subgrantees must document their compliance with the confidentiality and privacy provisions required under this section.

   - **(2)** by striking paragraph (3) and inserting the following:
-    > - **(3)** *Approved activities* In carrying out the activities under this title, grantees and subgrantees may collaborate with, or provide information to Federal, State, local, tribal, and territorial public officials and agencies to develop and implement policies and develop and promote State, local, or tribal legislation or model codes designed to reduce or eliminate domestic violence, dating violence, sexual assault, and stalking.
+    > - **(3)** *Approved activities* In carrying out the activities under this title, grantees and subgrantees may collaborate with or provide information to Federal, State, local, tribal, and territorial public officials and agencies to develop and implement policies and develop and promote State, local, or tribal legislation or model codes designed to reduce or eliminate domestic violence, dating violence, sexual assault, and stalking.

   - **(3)** in paragraph (7), by inserting at the end the following:
   - **(4)** by inserting after paragraph (11) the following:
     > - **(12)** *Delivery of legal assistance* Any grantee or subgrantee providing legal assistance with funds awarded under this title shall comply with the eligibility requirements in section 1201(d) of the Violence Against Women Act of 2000 (42 U.S.C.
 3796gg–6(d)).
     > - **(13)** *Civil Rights*
-    >   - **(A)** *Nondiscrimination* No person in the United States shall on the basis of actual or perceived race, color, religion, national origin, sex, gender identity (as defined in paragraph 249(c)(4) of title 18, United States Code), sexual orientation, or disability be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any program or activity funded in whole or in part with funds made available under the Violence Against Women Act of 1994 (title IV of Public Law 103–322; 108 Stat.
+    >   - **(A)** *Nondiscrimination* No person in the United States shall, on the basis of actual or perceived race, color, religion, national origin, sex, gender identity (as defined in paragraph 249(c)(4) of title 18, United States Code), sexual orientation, or disability, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any program or activity funded in whole or in part with funds made available under the Violence Against Women Act of 1994 (title IV of Public Law 103–322; 108 Stat.
 1902), the Violence Against Women Act of 2000 (division B of Public Law 106–386; 114 Stat.
 1491), the Violence Against Women and Department of Justice Reauthorization Act of 2005 (title IX of Public Law 109–162; 119 Stat.
 3080), the Violence Against Women Reauthorization Act of 2011, and any other program or activity funded in whole or in part with funds appropriated for grants, cooperative agreements, and other assistance administered by the Office on Violence Against Women.
-    >   - **(B)** *Exception* If gender segregation or gender-specific programming is necessary to the essential operation of a program, nothing in this paragraph shall prevent any such program or activity from consideration of an individual’s gender.
-In such circumstances, alternative reasonable accommodations are sufficient to meet the requirements of this paragraph.
+    >   - **(B)** *Exception* If sex segregation or sex-specific programming is necessary to the essential operation of a program, nothing in this paragraph shall prevent any such program or activity from consideration of an individual’s sex.
+In such circumstances, grantees may meet the requirements of this paragraph by providing comparable services to individuals who cannot be provided with the sex-segregated or sex-specific programming.
-    >   - **(C)** *Discrimination* The provisions of paragraphs (2) through (4) of section 809(c) of the Omnibus Crime Control and Safe Streets Act of 1968 (42 U.S.C.
-3789d(c)) apply to violations of subparagraph (A).
+    >   - **(C)** *Discrimination* The authority of the Attorney General and the Office of Justice Programs to enforce this paragraph shall be the same as it is under section 3789d of title 42, United States Code.
     >   - **(D)** *Construction* Nothing contained in this paragraph shall be construed, interpreted, or applied to supplant, displace, preempt, or otherwise diminish the responsibilities and liabilities under other State or Federal civil rights law, whether statutory or common.
-    > - **(14)** *Clarification of victim services and legal assistance* Victim services and legal assistance provided under this title may include services and assistance to victims of domestic violence, dating violence, sexual assault, or stalking who are also victims of severe forms of trafficking in persons as defined by section 103 of the Trafficking Victims Protection Act of 2000 (22 U.S.C.
+    > - **(14)** *Clarification of victim services and legal assistance* Victim services and legal assistance under this title also include services and assistance to victims of domestic violence, dating violence, sexual assault, or stalking who are also victims of severe forms of trafficking in persons as defined by section 103 of the Trafficking Victims Protection Act of 2000 (22 U.S.C.
 7102).
     > - **(15)** *Conferral*
     >   - **(A)** *In general* The Office on Violence Against Women shall establish a biennial conferral process with State and tribal coalitions and technical assistance providers who receive funding through grants administered by the Office on Violence Against Women and authorized by this Act, and other key stakeholders.
     >   - **(B)** *Areas covered* The areas of conferral under this paragraph shall include—